 If you decide to drive yourself, pay close attention as you approach the border to be sure you don't end up in the line for automobile crossing instead of the parking lot.

 Before you take off toward the border, be sure you have identification with you.
-It's easy to go into Mexico, and no one will check your documents.
-Problems can come up if you don't have when you need to get back, though.
-U.S. citizens must have a passport (driver's license won't do).
-Check the current requirements at the State Department travel website.Continue to 2 of 7 below.
+Until this year, you could enter Mexico without documentation, but at this time, Mexico requires a passport book (not a passport card) and charges for an entry visa.
+U.S. citizens have always needed a passport (driver's license won't do) to reenter the U.S. Check the current requirements... at the State Department travel website.Continue to 2 of 7 below.

 02 of 07